fin-cli/handbook/contributions/bug-reports.md

 > **Severity** - High
 >
-> **Expected Results:** Running `wp help scaffold package` displays help information for installed command.
+> **Expected Results:** Running `fin help scaffold package` displays help information for installed command.
 >
-> **Actual Results:** 'Error: 'scaffold package' is not a registered wp command' is displayed.
+> **Actual Results:** 'Error: 'scaffold package' is not a registered fin command' is displayed.
 >
 > This command is crucial for the daily function of our business.
 1.2k other users also have installed this package and will be affected.
 >
-> The installed package works without issue using WP-CLI `1.2.0-alpha-3182ac4`
+> The installed package works without issue using FIN-CLI `1.2.0-alpha-3182ac4`

 **Workarounds**

 Do any workarounds exist?
 If so, what are they?

-> **Workaround:** Rollback to working version of WP-CLI
+> **Workaround:** Rollback to working version of FIN-CLI

 **Relevant diagnostics**